omi23vaidya/internet-chat-application/README.txt

 	-Go to start menu and in search bar type 'cmd' and press 'Enter' -Change the working directory in cmd using 'cd' command, to the directory where the Server.java program is saved -Type set path="address of bin in jdk"
-	-Type 'java Server ''portnumber''' to run the Server program on the port number specified in the command -Now open another 'cmd' for running clients.
+	-Type 'java Server2 ''portnumber''' to run the Server program on the port number specified in the command -Now open another 'cmd' for running clients.
 For multiple clients, open equal number of command prompts.
 Set the directory of every cmd to the location where Client.java is saved.
 	-Type set path="address of bin in jdk"
 	-Type 'java Client clientname server_port_number'